docker/docs/ee/dtr/admin/configure/deploy-caches/simple-kube.md

 ---
 title: Deploy a DTR cache with Kubernetes
-description: Deploy a DTR cache to make users in remove geographical locations pull images faster.
+description: Deploy a DTR cache to allow users in remote geographical locations to pull images faster.
 keywords: DTR, cache, kubernetes
 ---

 This example guides you through deploying a DTR cache, assuming that you've got a DTR deployment up and running.
-The below guide has been tested to work on Universal Control Plane 3.1, however it should work on any Kubernetes Cluster 1.8 or higher.
+The below guide has been tested on Universal Control Plane 3.1, however it should work on any Kubernetes Cluster 1.8 or higher.